-- Executes on the ShMM, a compact mezzanine module, installed on a suitable carrier board for the shelf. - Conforms to the AdvancedTCA specification. - Monitors activities within the shelf via the ATCA-specified dual redundant Intelligent Platform Management Bus (IPMB). - Accepts and logs events posted by any intelligent FRU in the shelf (reflecting exceptions in temperatures, voltages, etc.); posts alerts outside the shelf based on configurable IPMI Platform Event Filters. - Supports hot swapping of Field Replaceable Units (FRUs), while maintaining full management visibility. - Interfaces to standard "Telco Alarm" infrastructures, via ShMM carrier-implemented dry contact relays. - Supports redundant Shelf Manager instances for high availability. - Integrates a watchdog timer, which resets the ShMM if not periodically strobed; such resets automatically trigger a switchover to the backup ShMM, if configured. - Includes battery-backed real-time clock for time-stamping events. - Implements rich set of shelf-external interfaces accessible over Ethernet, including Remote Management Control Protocol (RMCP, required by AdvancedTCA), command line, web browser, Simple Network Management Protocol (SNMP). - Optionally supports an additional built-in shelf-external interface that complies with the Hardware Platform Interface (HPI), a set of application programming interfaces (APIs) for managing hardware platforms that is defined by the Service Availability Forum (www.saforum.org).
+- Executes on the ShMM, a compact mezzanine module, installed on a suitable carrier board for the shelf. - Conforms to the AdvancedTCA specification. - Monitors activities within the shelf via the ATCA-specified dual redundant Intelligent Platform Management Bus (IPMB).

+- Accepts and logs events posted by any intelligent FRU in the shelf (reflecting exceptions in temperatures, voltages, etc.); posts alerts outside the shelf based on configurable IPMI Platform Event Filters. - Supports hot swapping of Field Replaceable Units (FRUs), while maintaining full management visibility. - Interfaces to standard "Telco Alarm" infrastructures, via ShMM carrier-implemented dry contact relays. - Supports redundant Shelf Manager instances for high availability. - Integrates a watchdog timer, which resets the ShMM if not periodically strobed; such resets automatically trigger a switchover to the backup ShMM, if configured. - Includes battery-backed real-time clock for time-stamping events. - Implements rich set of shelf-external interfaces accessible over Ethernet, including Remote Management Control Protocol (RMCP, required by AdvancedTCA), command line, web browser, Simple Network Management Protocol (SNMP). - Includes a Shelf Adaptation Layer based on the Pigeon Point Hardware Platform Description Language (HPDL) that makes it straightforward to adapt the Shelf Manager for operation across a wide range of ATCA shelf architectures. - Optionally supports an additional built-in shelf-external interface that complies with the Hardware Platform Interface (HPI), a set of application programming interfaces (APIs) for managing hardware platforms that is defined by the Service Availability Forum (www.saforum.org).